crdsrm/s15_Chinni_data_lecture_notes/README.md

 ####Accessing twitter data via the Rest:
     It should have a single JSON object inside with the consumer key, accesskey details. use rbenv to manage ruby on your  machine. __File__ is the current file that is executing.
 JQ is the tool required for json files.

+##Lecture 12:

+Shard the database which means multiple instances of the database server.
+Different databases each with its filesystems.
+Sharding should be done very carfully otherwise its difficult to get back the server live it takes time to troubleshoot.